FoundationDB/fdb-kubernetes-operator/docs/manual/scaling.md

     resolvers: 2 # default is 1
 ```

 This will provision 1 additional log process and 3 additional stateless processes.
 After launching those processes, it will change the database configuration to recruit 1 additional log, 2 additional proxies, and 1 additional resolver.

+_NOTE_: If you add additional storage processes, it can take some time until the data is evenly distributed again.

 ## Shrinking a Cluster